Risks and threats

 If your app contains sensitive data, then there’s a chance a hacker will attempt to steal it.
 This might be your end users’ personal information like their passport details or medical records.
 Or it could be their financial information such as account numbers and statements.
 Important cryptographic material - like keys for encryption and decryption, and cryptocurrency wallets - are also targets.

 Sensitive data exfiltration is a risk that all industries face.
-A key reason that hackers succeed is that there’s a weak link somewhere in your app.
+A key reason why hackers succeed is that there’s often a weak link somewhere in your app.
 A door left ajar.
 One example is exposing sensitive information by storing it in your system logs.
 If you log the username and password for a failed user-to-app authentication attempt, then a hacker that gains access to that log could also get at your data.
 Another example is poorly implemented cryptography.
 Some apps have cryptographic algorithms and ciphers that are weak or broken.
 And bad actors can exploit them to find a route to your valuable data.
 These are examples of poor security.
 Sensitive data exfiltration becomes a lot harder when your app is reinforced with multiple layers of protection.

 How we help

 Our products work hard to prevent malicious data exfiltration.
 They start by protecting your content and code.
 They use anti-tampering measures.
-And then they carry out integrity checks and environment checks.
+Then they carry out integrity checks and environment checks.
 This process makes sure nothing has been altered in your apps.
 It also detects untrusted environments, rooting, debugging, hooking, and emulators.
 This is important, because tools like debuggers and emulators are used by hackers to reverse engineer apps.

 Repudiation and Modification of Information

 There are several types of repudiation and modification attacks.
-But the most common tend to come via man-in-the-middle attacks.
+But the most common are man-in-the-middle attacks.
 And these attacks have a better chance of success if the server authentication is weak.
 That’s why it’s so important for apps that exchange information with a back-end server to strongly authenticate that server before trying to establish a secure connection.
 If the authentication mechanism is weak, then hackers can impersonate the back end server.
 That can give them unauthorized access to unencrypted data.
 Once the app is exchanging data with a compromised back-end server, it can become even more vulnerable.
 That’s because this server will then be treated as a trusted system.
 And so a bad actor could gain access to sensitive user data, too.

 Aside from man-in-the-middle attacks, the risk of repudiation and modification can come in the form of fraud.
 A hacker might try to capture your legitimate credentials and then use those to carry out an illegal operation.
 Bad actors can also manipulate, modify or destroy user data.
 Or they might decide to overwrite a file with an encoded or encrypted one.
 Then they could demand payment in exchange for its safe return.